Convicted spy Rod Ramsay as a potential Gardner heist suspect

 One called "6 Podcasts About Making and Appreciating Art," and the other was "7 Podcasts About the Art of the Scam."

-Last Seen podcast fits neither category, of the New York Times stories, but such is the clickbait power of the keywords [Gardner heist] that articles referencing Last Seen Podcast
+Last Seen Podcast (about a robbery) fits neither category, of the New York Times stories, but such is the clickbait power of the keywords [Gardner heist] that articles referencing Last Seen Podcast

 and its Gardner heist subject matter, are

-page-view powerhouses, real winners, though not necessarily for podcast listeners.
+page-view powerhouses, real winners, though not necessarily a winner for podcast listeners, looking for real information.

 "As someone who also has enjoyed a fair amount of pot boilers I knew that red herrings would work and so my goal in structuring the entire [Last Seen Podcast] ten episode series, the kind of narrative arc that I wanted to put in place was one where each episode would take you in deep inside a theory, you would meet the central characters of that theory and then you would leave that episode saying 'Aha! that's the one.' only to have the next episode come along and make you doubt that because that was my experience, the experience of reporting this was like whiplash.
 You know, 'This must be it.'
 'No this must be it.'
 'He must have done it.
 No he must have done it.'" —Kelly Horan